Quantum-Chemistry-Group-BNU/FOCUS/docs/source/methods/se.rst

-Singlet Embedding
+Singlet embedding
 #################

 Basics
 ======

-Singlet embedding couples an fictious systems with the physical system such that the total wavefunction is a singlet.
+In spin-adapted DMRG, singlet embedding couples an fictious systems with the physical system such that the total wavefunction is a singlet.

 .. math::

    |\Psi\rangle = [|\Psi\rangle_{aux}\rangle \times |\Psi_{phys}\rangle]^0

-This turns out to be very useful in DMRG and OO-DMRG, since many of the 6j or 9j coefficients get dramatically simplified.
+This turns out to be very useful in DMRG and OO-DMRG, since many 6j or 9j coefficients get dramatically simplified.

 Changes due to singlet embedding
 ================================